ArekX/tunnelize/README.md

 ## With SSL

-Certbot is required and access to your DNS zone.
+Certbot is required and access to your DNS zone if you are using Let's Encrypt.

 First run certbot with following settings (replace `example.com` with your domain):